Terraforming of Mars: Use of orbital mirrors

 Mirrors made of thin aluminized PET film could be placed in orbit around Mars to increase the total insolation it receives.
 This would direct the sunlight onto the surface and could increase Mars's surface temperature directly.
 The 125 km radius mirror could be positioned as a statite, using its effectiveness as a solar sail to orbit in a stationary position relative to Mars, near the poles, to sublimate the CO_{2} ice sheet and contribute to the warming greenhouse effect.
 However, certain problems have been found with this.
-The main concern is the difficulty of launching large mirrors from earth.
+The main concern is the difficulty of launching large mirrors from Earth.

+It has been proposed that small solar sails launched into a 1000 km sun synchronous Earth orbit could self-navigate to Mars.

+Use of nuclear weapons

+Elon Musk has proposed terraforming Mars by detonating nuclear weapons on the Martian polar ice caps to vaporize them and release carbon dioxide and water vapor into the atmosphere.
+Carbon dioxide and water vapor are greenhouse gases, and the resultant thicker atmosphere would trap heat from the Sun, increasing the planet's temperature.
+The formation of liquid water could be very favorable for oxygen-producing plants, and thus, human survival.

+Studies suggest that even if all the CO2 trapped in Mars's polar ice and regolith were released, it would not be enough to provide significant greenhouse warming to turn Mars into an Earth-like planet.

+Another criticism is that it would stir up enough dust and particles to block out a significant portion of the incoming sunlight, causing a nuclear winter, the opposite of the goal.